ghzeni/blockgame-guide/README.md

        cheddargt
 ===================
 Hello!!
 Thank for reading the second volume of BlockGame Guide.
 I've put a lot of effort into this because as much as I love the wiki, I don't really like having to go out of the game in order to seek info. superluigi83's guide has helped me A LOT in my introduction to BlockGame and I wanted to pass this on to the next wave of players.
-Volume I had a section dedicated solely to Runecarving but due to books having a limit of 100 pages, I had to cut it.
-I will put that in a separate book.
 If you need to reach me, you can find me in Pirate Software discord: @cheddargt or stop by my Café in the North-West part of The Atlas!
 This took quite a bit to rewrite, so thank you for your attention! :)

+Special thanks to yoerio for revision help!

 I hope we helped you in your first steps here in BlockGame!